FiniteVolumeTransportPhenomena/PyFVTool/CONTRIBUTING.md

 For development, `git clone` the repository to a local directory, or unpack the ZIP downloaded from GitHub.

-A suitable development and test Python environment can be created with conda:
+A suitable development and test Python environment can be created with conda.
+We also install Sphinx for building documentation.

 ```
 conda create --name pyfvtool_dev python=3.12 mkl numpy scipy matplotlib spyder jupyterlab pytest tqdm
 conda activate pyfvtool_dev
+conda install sphinx myst-parser nbsphinx sphinx_rtd_theme pandoc
 ```

 Once the environment configured and activated, you can change your working directory to the local copy of the `pyfvtool` repository and install an editable (development) version.